New Jersey citizen's 'Bridgegate' complaint against Christie can proceed: judge

-A New Jersey judge on Thursday allowed a citizen's criminal complaint against state Governor Chris Christie over the "Bridgegate" scandal to move forward, referring it to state prosecutors for their consideration.
+PRINCETON, N.J.
+(Reuters) - A citizen's complaint against New Jersey Governor Chris Christie related to the "Bridgegate" lane-closure scandal can move forward, a judge ruled on Thursday, referring the case to state prosecutors to consider possible criminal charges.

-A court official confirmed that Roy McGeady, the presiding judge for municipal courts in Bergen County, had found probable cause for a complaint filed last month by Bill Brennan, an activist and retired firefighter, accusing Christie of official misconduct.

-The decision adds to the "Bridgegate" woes of Christie, who became a major supporter of Republican presidential candidate Donald Trump after dropping his own White House bid and has seen his approval ratings drop in New Jersey.

 Brennan filed the complaint in municipal court in Fort Lee, New Jersey, where Christie allies were accused of deliberately causing a massive traffic jam in September 2013 by closing access lanes to the George Washington Bridge in order to punish the town's mayor.
 The bridge is a major link to New York City.